• Skip to primary navigation

 Zulka Morena Pure Cane

-Zulka Morenna pure cane sugar has not been refined and is also another non-GMO.
-Check out my review to learn more about it and where to find this non-GMO sugar.
+This is the type of sugar I like to use in my baking.
+This pure cane sugar has not been refined and I think tastes better than just an old table sugar.
+Check out my Zuka sugar review to learn more about it and where to buy it.

 The cracker making process isn't very difficult to do.
 If you got fingers and a rolling pin, you really don't need much else, but the oven to bake them in.